halushko/kino-cat/README.md

 !!
 Do not forget to set BOT_TOKEN, BOT_NAME.

-"-pi" postfix is used for arm64 architecture, for example for RasberryPi.
-Images without "-pi" are used for architecture amd64.

-Use LATEST or LATEST-pi tags to pull the latest stable images

-To build the your oun image please use dockerfiles from https://github.com/halushko/kino-cat/tree/master/config/dockerfiles.
-You can use docker ARRG like BRANCH to use not master branch You can use docker ARRG like REPO to use not https://github.com/halushko/kino-cat repository.
-For example if you want to fork this repo

 Open issues:
 1. There is aa bug with "network_mode: host" in Docker Desktop (Windows and MacOS), so that your media server will never be visible.
 The resolution is - run this project on Linux VM with Bridge adapter (do not use NAT)